polkadot-fellows/RFCs/text/0000-remove-unnecessary-allocator-usage.md

 ```

 The signature and behaviour of `ext_storage_read_version_2` and `ext_default_child_storage_read_version_2` is identical to their version 1 equivalent, but the return value has a different meaning.
-The new functions directly return the number of bytes written in the `value_out` buffer.
+The new functions directly return the number of bytes that were written in the `value_out` buffer.
 If the entry doesn't exist, a value of `-1` is returned.
 Given that the host must never write more bytes than the size of the buffer in `value_out`, and that the size of this buffer is expressed as a 32 bits number, a 64bits value of `-1` is not ambiguous.

 ```wat
 (func $ext_hashing_keccak_256_version_2